COVID-19 Testing sites

 - Chadwell Heath Community Centre, High Road, Chadwell Heath RM6 6AS

 These are the first 2 of 3 testing sites coming to Barking and Dagenham.
-Details about the third site will be published in the next few weeks.
+Details about the third site will be published shortly.

 When can I get a test?